Death of Colin Scott: Recovery effort

 When park officials arrived at the scene, they were able to spot Scott's remains, including his head, upper torso, and hands.
-However, the extreme heat of the spring, which had reached 100 °C (212 °F), along with an incoming lightning storm, prevented immediate recovery.
-By the following day, the acidic water had dissolved his body, leaving only a few personal belongings, such as his wallet and flip-flops.
+However, the extreme heat of the spring, along with an incoming lightning storm, prevented immediate recovery.
+By the following day the high temperatures and extremely acidic water had dissolved his body, leaving only a few personal belongings, such as his wallet and flip-flops.

 Reaction and aftermath

 The accident was widely covered in the media and reinforced warnings from park officials about the dangers of leaving designated pathways in geothermal areas.
 Dr. Robert Thorson, from the University of Connecticut, wrote that Scott's death highlights the consequences of disregarding safety measures but also raises questions about the origins of life on Earth, hyperthermophiles in the springs, and potential alternative postmortem practices.